wesh92/lumia-kenkyu/README.md

 ## Error Handling

-If any errors occur during processing, affected files or folders will be moved to an error directory for further investigation.
+If any errors occur during processing, affected files or data will be logged, and in the case of file processing, problematic files will be moved to an error directory for further investigation.

 ## Contributing